pingidentity/pingidentity-devops-getting-started/docs/deployPingCentral.md

   1. Update the `pingidentity-server-profiles/baseline/pingcentral/external-mysql-db/instance/conf/application.properties.subst` file according to the [PingCentral documentation](https://docs.pingidentity.com/bundle/pingcentral/page/orc1570565605492.html).

-  2. Inject the `application.properties.subst` file into the container using the `volumes` definition in the `docker-compose.yml` file to bind mount `./conf/application.properties` to the `/opt/in/instance/conf/application.properties` volume under the `pingcentral` service of the `docker-compose.yml` file :
+  2. Inject the `application.properties.subst` file into the container using the `volumes` definition in the `docker-compose.yml` file to mount `./conf/application.properties` to the `/opt/in/instance/conf/application.properties` volume under the `pingcentral` service of the `docker-compose.yml` file :

      ```yaml
      pingcentral: